 Why Developers Ignore Your Content

-My first technical article wasn’t bad – it just didn’t survive translation.
+My first technical article wasn't bad – it just didn't survive contact with an actual developer.
 Not because the information was wrong but because I committed the cardinal sin of developer content: writing marketing fluff or hot air.
 That experience taught me more than any course ever could.

 Think about how they collaborate: